aizzaf/spr_cnn/README.md

 This works consists of two part, training and testing.

 ### Training 🔩
 The training is a typical neural network workflow using Tensorflow.
+'''cd training'''

+**start.sh**
+The first thing we must do is unzip the data and installing dependencies.
+'''sh start.sh'''

 ### Testing 📰